elgw/deconwolf/README.md

 deconwolf dapi_001.tif PSF_dapi.tif
 ```

+### PSF
+PSFs can be generate from ImageJ with a [plugin](http://bigwww.epfl.ch/algorithms/psfgenerator/).
+It the image has N slices, it is recommended that the PSF has 2xN+1 slices.
+Unfortunately that will require a lot of memory and processing to handle.

 ## Notes
  * FFTW is self tuning and will perform some tuning every time it presented for a new problem size.
 The result of this tuning is called wisdom and is stored in `fftw_wisdom_float_threads.dat` by deconwolf.
 Do not transfer that file to other machines.
  * Memory consumption: 26169630 voxels and VmPeak 1700132 kB gives 65 B per voxel.
 339982580 and VmPeak 19498732 gives 58 B per voxel.